HEMA (store)

-HEMA ([ˈɦeːmaː]; originally an acronym for Hollandsche Eenheidsprijzen Maatschappij Amsterdam, "Hollandic Standard Prices Company Amsterdam"), is a Dutch variety chain store.
+HEMA ([ˈɦeːmaː]; originally an acronym for Hollandsche Eenheidsprijzen Maatschappij Amsterdam, "Standard Price Company of Holland, Amsterdam"), is a Dutch variety chain store.
 The chain is characterized by relatively low pricing of generic household goods, which are mostly made by and for the chain itself, often with an original design.
-The current owner is Dutch billionaire Marcel Boekhoorn, but he has lost control to bondholders.
+The owner is Dutch billionaire Marcel Boekhoorn, who has lost control to bondholders.

 History

 The first HEMA opened in Amsterdam on 4 November 1926, set up by the owners of the luxury department store De Bijenkorf.
 Originally, as a price-point retailer at prime locations in town centres, goods were sold using standard prices (hence its name), with everything having a standard price of 10, 25 or 50 cents, and later also 75 and 100 cents.
 The relative economic boom in the Netherlands in the period 1900–1930 benefited HEMA.

-During World War II, a number of Jewish employees (there was a relatively high number because of the Jewish roots of the company) were murdered by the Nazis.
+During World War II, a number of Jewish employees (there was a relatively high number because of the Jewish roots of the company) were murdered by the Nazis during the Holocaust.
 This is commemorated every year by laying a wreath on 4 May, the Dutch Remembrance of the Dead, at the head office.

-After World War II, this model could not be sustained and the standard pricing system was abandoned.
-But a period of rapid expansion followed: now almost every town of any importance in the Netherlands has a HEMA.
+After World War II, the standard pricing model could not be sustained and was abandoned.
+A period of rapid expansion followed.
 Locations carry a wide variety of goods, including clothing, food, bicycle equipment, gardening tools, and office supplies.

+Ownership changes

+21st century

-In June 2007 Lion Capital bought the chain from Maxeda.
-In 2010, standard pricing was reintroduced.
-In 2015, HEMA was the most indispensable brand in the Netherlands for the 8th time running.
+In 2010, under Lion Capital ownership, standard pricing was reintroduced.

+In 2015, Hema was the most indispensable brand in the Netherlands for the 8th time running.

-In 2020, HEMA's proprietors placed the potential sale of the business on their agenda.
-An investment company based in Miami, Florida (Flacks Group) and a consortium led by Amsterdam-based private equity firm Parcom Capital displayed the greatest interest in acquiring the chain.
+In 2020, Hema's proprietors placed the potential sale of the business on their agenda.
+Flacks Group, an investment company based in Miami, Florida, and a consortium led by Amsterdam-based private equity firm Parcom Capital displayed the greatest interest in acquiring the chain.
 Exclusive negotiations with a 50/50 consortium of the Van Eerd Group and Parcom Capital commenced in October 2020.
 This was expected to put a stop to activities outside Europe.

+The company announced in July 2021 that it would withdraw completely from the UK market by closing its six stores there.
+Under the leadership of its new ceo, Egas Reparaz, the company would focus more on its core markets of the Netherlands, Belgium, Luxembourg and France.
+With this renewed focus on core markets, the company also decided to withdraw from Spain and close its stores there during 2022.
+Two other countries in which it was active in 2021, Germany and Austria, were seen as potential growth markets and would be explored further.
+Some collaborations in other countries were respected, but not further developed.
+On November 24, 2021, it was announced that HEMA would sell its bakeries to Bacu, which already baked for Jumbo and would do the same for HEMA.